Sarcophaga barbata: Morphology

 The body of S. barbata is grey in color, spanning from 10 to 14 mm in length.
 S. barbata has red compound eyes.
 Its thorax displays three prominent black stripes, with another less distinct stripe on each side.
 Its abdomen is smaller in width than the thorax and has four sections, featuring a checkerboard pattern.
 Two scales are found at the base of edge of the species' wings, called epaulet and subepaulet.
 The epaulet is situated close to the thorax and usually black, while the subepaulet is located further out and white in color.
 The distinction of these scales is what separates it from other members of its family.

 Male S. barbata are on average smaller than the females and have stripes that are closer together.
 Below the section of the abdomen, males have the hypopygium, which is the genital segments.
 At the end of the genital segments is the anus, which is flanked by two curved forceps that lack lateral motion.
 The triangular accessory plate lies just outside of the forceps with the posterior and anterior claspers near the median of the plate.
 The two-jointed penis is located between the claspers next to the forceps.
 Males also possess combs on their hind legs composed of a close arrangement of short, blunt bristles.
 These combs are a distinctive feature of males.

 Distribution and habitat

-S. barbata can be found in North American and the Middle East year round.
+Sarcophaga barbata can be found in North American and the Middle East year round.
 These flies prefer areas with direct sunlight and warmer climates.
 S. barbata are usually found in dead and rotting meat and animal excrement, which are prime environments for them.
 This is because their larvae are facultative parasites, as they feed on organic tissue and use the hosts' oxygen reserve.
 Such parasitic feeding causes dermal myiasis in humans and animals.